 find the ACAD.PGP file and open it in notepad or another text editor.

 make sure you have a backup pgp file, then

-scroll down and find the command that you want to change the shortcut for,
+scroll down and find the command that you want to change the shortcut for, on the left, type:

 XX,(tab and a few spaces)*XXXXXXX